A Strong Commitment Backed by Action

 - Assisting in the evaluation of the cost-effectiveness of the district’s environmental initiatives

-In keeping with the Glenview Park District commitment to the environment, a number of environmentally friendly practices have been identified for future implementation.
+In keeping with the Glenview Park District commitment to the environment, a number of environmentally important practices have been identified for implementation.
 These include:

 - Use of sustainable energy